-Disclosure to Victims of Crimes of Violence or Non-forcible Sex Offenses
+Disclosure to Victims of Crimes of Violence or Non-Forcible Sex Offenses

-Raritan Valley Community College will, upon written request, disclose to the alleged victim of a crime of violence, or a non-forcible sex offense, the results of any disciplinary hearing conducted by the College against the student who is the alleged perpetrator of the crime or offense.
-If the alleged victim is deceased as a result of the crime or offense, the college will provide the results of the disciplinary hearing to the victim's next of kin.
+Raritan Valley Community College will, upon written request, disclose to the alleged victim of a crime of violence, or a non-forcible sex offense, the report on the results of any disciplinary proceeding conducted by the College against a student who is the alleged perpetrator of the crime or offense.
+If the alleged victim is deceased as a result of the crime or offense, the next of kin of the victim will be treated as the alleged victim.
+The College will provide the results of the disciplinary proceeding to the victim's next of kin.